INTERESTED IN OUR WORK?

-On Monday April 14th VCW joined with other sponsors to present Women, Poverty and Justice, a symposium and penl discussion aimed at legislators, policymakers and advocates to address hunger and housing and to promote financial security for women.
-More info “Women, Poverty & Justice” an event to focus attention on poverty and its disproportionate impacts on women, here and Fox 44 news clip here.
+On April 14th VCW joined with other sponsors to present Women, Poverty and Justice, a symposium and panel discussion aimed at legislators, policymakers and advocates to address hunger and housing and to promote financial security for women.
+More info “Women, Poverty & Justice” an event to focus attention on poverty and its disproportionate impacts on women here and view the Fox 44 news clip here.

 In NY Times: The Unspoken Stigma of Workplace Flexibility